 Empowering the community

-Building a stronger community through empowerment and support.
+Building a stronger community through being bold, smart and courageous.

 The Grounds artwork

 Bundjalung/Yugambeh artist, Christine Slabb, was inspired by community, culture and the environment, and was commissioned by NORTEC in 2017 to create a visual story depicting NORTEC’s purpose for use across diverse communication platforms.